JMIBarth/tutorials/research_question/README.md

 <a name="charadriidae"></a>
 ## New Zealand endemic species of dotterels and plovers

-Today, four endemic species of dotterels and plovers occur in New Zealand, all belonging to the family Charadriidae in the order Charadriiformes – the “shorebirds”.
+Today, **four endemic species** of dotterels and plovers occur in New Zealand, all belonging to the family Charadriidae in the order Charadriiformes – the “shorebirds”.
-From previous studies we know that the whole order Charadriiformes is younger than the split of New Zealand from Australia, meaning that vicariance – the speciation simply due to the split of continents – can be excluded as origin of the endemic species.
+From earlier studies we know that the whole order Charadriiformes is younger than the split of New Zealand from Australia, meaning that vicariance – speciation simply due to the split of continents – can be excluded as origin of the endemic species.
 Thus, we also know that at least one dispersal event must have happened.

 <details>
   <summary>Further background: The order Charadriiformes (click here)</summary>

 --------

 About 380 species belonging to several families can be found in the order Charadriiformes.
-To pick some examples:
+Prominent examples are:

-* The black-headed gull (*Chroicocephalus ridibundus*) that can also be observed along the Rhine in Basel and is especially abundand in the winter months
+* The **black-headed gull** (German: Lachmöwe) (*Chroicocephalus ridibundus*) that can also be observed along the Rhine in Basel and is especially abundand in the winter months
-* The charismatic Atlantic puffin (*Fratercula arctica*), also referred to as "parrots" or "clowns of the sea"
+* The charismatic **Atlantic puffin** (German: Papageitaucher) (*Fratercula arctica*), also referred to as "parrots" or "clowns of the sea"
-* The bar-tailed godwit, a species holding the record for the longest non-stop migration flight (~12,000 km between Alaska and New Zealand in eight days)
+* The **bar-tailed godwit** (German: Pfuhlschnepfe) (*Limosa lapponica*), a species holding the record for the longest non-stop migration flight (~12,000 km between Alaska and New Zealand in eight days)
-* The family Charadriidae, including the the northern lapwing with its long head crest and iridescent plumage, which you can observe in the [Tierpark Lange-Erlen](https://www.erlen-verein.ch/) in Basel or the [Petite Camargue](https://www.birdingplaces.eu/en/birdingplaces/france/petite-camargue-alsacienne) in Alsace, as well as the four New Zealand endemic species: the wrybill (*Anarhynchus frontalis*), the only species whose beak is always bent sideways to the right, the double-banded plover (*Charadrius bicinctus*), the New Zealand plover (*Charadrius obscurus*), and the shore plover (*Thinornis  novaeseelandiae*).
+* The family Charadriidae, including the the **northern lapwing** (German: Kiebitz) (*Vanellus vanellus*), with its long head crest and iridescent plumage, which you can observe in the [Tierpark Lange-Erlen](https://www.erlen-verein.ch/) in Basel or the [Petite Camargue](https://www.birdingplaces.eu/en/birdingplaces/france/petite-camargue-alsacienne) in Alsace, as well as the **four New Zealand endemic species**:
+	* The **wrybill** (German: Schiefschnabel) (*Anarhynchus frontalis*), the only species whose beak is always bent sideways to the right
+	* The **double-banded plover** (German: Doppelband-Regenpfeifer) (*Charadrius bicinctus*)
+	* The **New Zealand plover** or New Zealand dotterel (German: Maoriregenpfeifer) (*Charadrius obscurus*), and
+	* The **shore plover** or shore dotterel (German: Chathamregenpfeifer) (*Thinornis  novaeseelandiae*).

-Note that the genus *Charadrius* is not monophyletic – but see the most recent phylogeny of [Charadriiformes](https://doi.org/10.1016/j.ympev.2022.107620)
+Note that the genus *Charadrius* is not monophyletic – but see the most recent phylogeny of Charadriiformes [here](https://doi.org/10.1016/j.ympev.2022.107620).

 A list of species that we will include in our phylogenetic analyses: